RhDm/dogsled/README.md

 <br>

-`dogsled` is an open-source Python package that does only one thing: Macenko [1] stain normalisation of large medical slides readable by OpenSlide.
+`dogsled` is an open-source Python package that does only one thing: Macenko [1] stain normalisation of large medical slides (OpenSlide formats).
 It generates either JPEG or TIFF normalised image

 Why *dogsled*?
 Well, first of all, because of the dogs.
 Second, because together many dogs can push a cargo too heavy for one dog to handle.
 Similarily, dogsled divides heavy computations into smaller ones.
 As with many algorithms and life situations, divide and conquer, right?